Get Ready (New Order album): Reception

 Get Ready received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on 24 reviews.
 David Browne of Entertainment Weekly opined that New Order have "never sounded stronger or more vigorous", calling Get Ready "a stunning and confident return to form".
 Robert Christgau of The Village Voice deemed it the band's best album "in 15 years", while AllMusic critic John Bush described the record as "their first work in 15 years that's focused on songwriting and performance rather than grafted dance techniques."
 In his review for Q, Andrew Harrison said that "New Order have made better records than this, but not many with such an emotional charge and the expansive noise to carry it off... [...]
 Get Ready is the sound of a great band breaking free of their past before your ears."

 Village Voice writer Michaelangelo Matos criticised the compositions, saying, "Calling the album Get Ready feels as if they're psyching themselves up for the task at hand—like they're raring to go but aren't exactly certain where they're going, or even necessarily why they're doing it.
 The songs carry this out—it's them, not the sonics, that make this the second disappointing New Order album in a row."
 Mojo's David Peschek was unconvinced by the album, finding it to be "less a call to arms than the sound of an old man wheezing out of a creaky armchair."

 By April 2006, Get Ready had sold 153,000 copies in the United States, according to Nielsen SoundScan.

 Accolades

 Q listed Get Ready as one of the best 50 albums of 2001.
 In The Village Voice's 2001 Pazz & Jop poll, Get Ready was voted by critics as the year's 22nd best album.

-Legacy

-The track 'Slow Jam' was used to promote the latest model (at the time), Ford Falcon automobile in Australia, receiving heavy rotation on national TV.